Provisional Driving Licence – A Complete Driver’s Guide

 When Can I Apply for a Provisional Driving Licence?

-You can apply for a UK Provisional Licence if you satisfy the following requirements:
+You can apply for a provisional licence if you satisfy the following requirements:

 - You must be 15 years and 9 months of age.